slierp/Henon/README.md

 Henon
 =====

-Visual C++ program for exploring the Hénon attractor
+Visual C++ program for exploring the Hénon attractor.
 For an explanation of what the Hénon attractor is please see <a href="http://en.wikipedia.org/wiki/H%C3%A9non_map">Wikipedia</a>.

 <b>How to use the program</b>